 If you use two plugins for the same purpose:

-Because of using a plugin that have poor coding:
+Because of using a plugin that has poor coding:

 Don’t use a plugin that is poorly coded.
 Because then it will not be a compatible plugin.
 To avoid using the poorly coded plugin, you can see the reviews of that plugin.
 Basically, a free plugin is trialed many times.
 You will see lots of reviews, comments about them.
 By that, you can easily find a plugin that has good coding.